ProtProtocols/docker-launcher/README.md

 ### Installation

   * docker-launcher requires Java to be installed.
 You can download Java from http://www.java.com
   * You also need to have [Docker](https://www.docker.com) installed on your system.
-For
+    For help with this step see our [docker installation manual](./docs/installing_docker.md)
   * Download the current version from the [releases](https://github.com/ProtProtocols/docker-launcher/releases).
-    For help with this step see our [docker installation manual](./docs/installing_docker.md)
   * Unpack the zip file to any directory
   * Simply launch the docker-launcher-[VERSION].jar file (double click or use `java -jar /path/to/docker-launcher-[VERSION].jar)